Nirnoy0/Dmoney-API-testing-newman/README.md

 How to run this project
 - Clone this project
--Open with any code editor (Ex-VS Code) and open terminal inside the project folder -Give the following command only run collection json file you should following the command below npm install/ npm i or yarn install
+- Open with any code editor (Ex-VS Code) and open terminal inside the project folder
+- Give the following command
+- only run collection json file you should following the command below
+- npm install/ npm i or yarn install
 - npx newman run .collection/assignment-api.json
-- - npm test or yarn test
+- npm test or yarn test

 Reports Preview Below